-Like most aspects of our lives, health care today is linked to large amounts

-of information generated by technology.
-At WWMG, mapping out how to best use that data.

-to maintain high-quality services and improve health outcomes for patients, is the responsibility of Jody Heiser and her team.
+A Family of Providers Caring for a Family of Patients Quality department puts data to work for our patients Targets include closing referral loops and tracking care gaps Like most aspects of our lives, health ca care today is linked to large amounts to care centers will be able to monitor quickly and efficiently whether of information generated by technology.
+At WWMG, mapping out how to best use that data, "In 2016, WWMG was the only group in the region that met-and, in fact, exceeded--statewide criteria set by a major health insurer for annual wellness visits." a patient with diabetes is due for an eye exam or a kidney function panel and use the system's to maintain high-quality services and improve health outcomes for patients, is the responsibility of Jody Heiser and her team.
 As WWMG's Quality Initiative Manager, Heiser coordinates programs to support our care centers' communications with patients.
-This summer's most ambitious project is the

-launch of IBM(r)
+This summer's most ambitious project is the launch of IBM(r) Phytel(r).
+This software system helps providers track care gaps that occur when a patient has not received a necessary treatment or preventive care screening.

-Phytel(r).
-This

-software system

-helps providers

-track care gaps

-that occur when

-a patient has not

-received a necessary treatment

-or preventive care

-screening.